crate/cratedb-guide/docs/install/container/docker.md

 Docker applications that can be started with a single `docker-compose up` command.

-Read about Docker Compose specifics [here](https://docs.docker.com/compose/).
+Read about Docker Compose specifics in the [Docker Compose documentation](https://docs.docker.com/compose/).

 You can define the services that make up your app in a `docker-compose.yml` file.
 To recreate the three-node cluster in the previous example, you can